instaloader/instaloader/docs/cli-options.rst

    request to the Instagram server for each picture, which is why it is disabled by default.

-.. option:: --no-geotags

-   Do not store geotags, even if they can be obtained without any additional request.

 .. option:: --comments

    Download and update comments for each post.
 This requires an additional